Snedden Lecture by Lois Parshley

 Mark Kelley is an award-winning Alaska photojournalist and his books have sold over a quarter million copies.
 His bestseller “Alaska: A Photographic Excursion” is a Benjamin Franklin Award recipient.
 Mark graduated from UAF with a degree in journalism in 1978.
 He worked for 14 years as a daily newspaper photojournalist and became a freelance photographer in 1993.

-Katie Orlinsky is an award-winning photojournalist from New York and current holder of UAF's Snedden Chair of Journalism.
+Katie Orlinsky is an award-winning photojournalist from New York and spring 2018 holder of UAF's Snedden Chair of Journalism.
 Orlinsky's photography interests range from covering conflict and social issues to wildlife and sports.
 A regular contributor to publications such as National Geographic, The New York Times and The New Yorker, Orlinsky is now pursuing a long-term project documenting Alaska climate change.

 Orlinsky is offering a free public lecture on February 21st, 2018 on UAF's West Ridge in the Murie Auditorium from 7-9pm.
 During this lecture at UAF's Murie Auditorium on West Ridge, Orlinsky with share and talk about her work.
 Drop by to get the chance to meet this amazing photojournalist!